+1.3.
 Terms of Appointment - Directors and Senior Executives

-Each new Non-Executive Director will receive a letter formalising their appointment and outlining the material terms of their appointment including: the time commitment expected; the requirement to disclose their interests and matters affecting their independence to the Company; the obligation to comply with key Company policies, including the Code of Conduct and the Share Trading Policy; the Company's policy on Directors seeking independent advice; the policy in relation to the payment of additional remuneration in respect of special exertions undertaken by the Director (at the request of the Company) and the retirement requirements (subject to the right to seek re-election at the Company's AGM).
+Each new Non-Executive Director will receive a letter formalising their appointment (to be acknowledged by the Director) and outlining the material terms of their appointment including matters pertaining to: their remuneration; their role, duties and accountabilities; their tenure; the time commitment expected; review of their performance; conflicts of interest; confidentiality; rights of access to corporate information; Director's indemnity and insurance; the disclosure of interests in securities; right to seek independent professional advice; professional development; compliance with key Company policies, including the Board Charter, Code of Conduct and the Share Trading Policy; entitlement to additional remuneration in respect of special exertions undertaken by the Director (at the request of the Company) and retirement requirements (subject to the right to seek re-election at the Company's AGM).